REA's efforts to minimise water use and to maintain good water quality

 The quality of river water, ground water and tap water is monitored regularly across the group’s plantations and employee’s facilities.
 It is important to ensure that biological oxygen demand (BOD) and chemical oxygen demand (COD) of river water and ground water remain within the applicable regulatory standards.
 The company has a time bound commitment to improve water quality by maintaining BOD and COD within these standards on a monthly basis.
 The group’s mills operate a zero-effluence policy, whereby no by-products resulting from the production of CPO or CPKO are expelled into local water courses.
 Air quality is tested regularly against set parameters, including levels of carbon monoxide and nitrogen dioxide, to ensure that it too remains within regulatory standards.

 Minimising water use

-- The amount of water used includes domestic water and the process at the plant.
+- Total water used includes domestic water usage and process water usage at the mills

-- Utilisation of condensed water for processing at the plant.
+- utilisation of condensate water for processing in the mills